Vision / Mission

 - 2010 – Smith-Midland Celebrates it’s 50th Anniversary.
-Smith-Midland wins Precast Concrete Institute award for Virginia Tech Basketball facility Architectural Precast project.
+Smith-Midland wins Precast/Prestressed Concrete Institute award for Virginia Tech Basketball facility Architectural Precast project.

 - 2013 – ETS SlenderWall project in Montreal by licensed producer BPDL is first with factory installed windows and insulation, wins prestigious PCI award.
 Smith-Midland Virginia plant achieves ABC safety award Gold status.

 - 2014 – First installation of proprietary H2Out advanced rainscreen caulking system on Johns Hopkins hospital project.
-SMC recieves 1st Place award in annual National Precast Concrete Association CUP competition for the Edgewater, NJ SlenderWall project “The Alexander”.
+SMC receives 1st Place award in annual National Precast Concrete Association CUP competition for the Edgewater, NJ SlenderWall project “The Alexander.”
 J-J Hooks production for reaches 12,000,000 linear feet milestone worldwide.
 Enough to reach across the United States from Washington, DC to Los Angeles.
-Concrete Safety Systems expands its barrier rental service centers to 8 locations across the mid-Atlantic.
-Concrete Safety Systems supplies J-J Hooks barrier for the US/Africa Summit in Washington, DC.
+Concrete Safety Systems expands its barrier rental service centers to eight locations across the mid-Atlantic.
+Concrete Safety Systems supplies J-J Hooks barrier for the US/Africa Summit in Washington, D.C.